 Here's the deal.
 If you sustain trauma to the nail itself, you might bleed beneath the toenail.
 In this case, you may only have temporary discoloration.
 And that's because the discoloration happens while the nail lifts from its bed.
 In most cases, it resolves on it's own as the nail grows out.

-Even so, I may suggest you use a topical anti fungal medication during this recovery period.
-That way, I can make sure that the damage to the nail will not allow a fungus infection to occur.
+Even so, we may suggest you use a topical anti fungal medication during this recovery period.
+That way, we can make sure that the damage to the nail will not allow a fungus infection to occur.

 Damage from Outside